PatrickMcGrath29/thegoodland/content/posts/2024-04-30-the-new-life-–-6-god’s-gift-of-his-son.md

 >
 > *Thanks be unto God for His unspeakable gift (2 Corinthians 9:15)*

 God held the world so dear that He gave His only begotten Son for everyone who will trust in Him.
 And how did He give Him?
 He gave Him in His birth as man, in order to be forever one with us.
 He gave Him in His death on the cross as surety, in order to take away our sin and curse.
 He gave Him on the throne of heaven, in order to arrange for our welfare, as our Representative and Intercessor over all the powers of heaven.
 He gave Him in the outpouring of the Spirit, in order to dwell in us--to be entirely and altogether our own.[^1] Yes, that is the love of God.
-He gave His Son to us, for us, and in us.
+He gave His Son to us, for us, and in us. :tooltip{text="1" content="John 1:14,16; 14:23; Rom.
+5:8; 8:32,34; Eph.
+1:22; 3:17; Col. 2:9,10; Heb.
+7:24,26; 1 John 4:9,10"}

 Nothing less than His Son Himself.
 This is the love of God.
 It is not that He gives us something, but that He gives us Someone--a living person-not one or another blessing, but Him, who is all life and blessing--Jesus Himself.
 He does not simply give us forgiveness, revival, sanctification, or glory--He gives us His own Son, Jesus.
 The Lord Jesus is the beloved, the equal, the bosom friend, the eternal blessedness of the Father.
 And it is the will of God that we should have Jesus as ours, even as He has Him.[^2] For this reason He gave Him to us.
 The whole of salvation consists of this--to have, to possess, to enjoy Jesus.
 God has given His Son, given Him wholly to become ours.[^3]